yoon-zh/yoonzh.com/posts/search-optimization.md

 }
 ```

+**good part:** much more efficient. $$O(log n)$$. saves time. if something's missing, you'll know without walking through the entire place.

-**problem:** only works if the list is sorted. if your list of groceries is a mess, then tough luck. sorting is **O(n log n)**, and search is **O(log n)**, but if your data is unsorted... back to square one.
+**problem:** only works if the items are sorted. if the store or your list of groceries is a mess, then tough luck.

----
+***

-### 3. Hash Map - Supermarket Aisles With Tags (Fast, but Some Overhead)
+### 3. Hash Map - Supermarket Aisles With Tags

-okay, now we're getting somewhere. we have a **hash map**,  a supermarket with aisles labeled clearly: if you want apples, look up to the big sign above that reads "APPLES", walk there, and boom you've got your apples.
+okay, now we're getting somewhere. we have a **hash map**, a supermarket with aisles labeled clearly: if you want apples, look up to the big sign above that reads "apples", walk there, and boom you've got your apples.

+note, some overhead ahead (pun intended):

 ```c
 #include <stdio.h>